theriley106/Headspace-Bandwidth-Reducer/README.md

 ### #6

-Distributing the durations and timestamps of the periods of extended was silence was done using a Flask-Based REST API.
+Distributing the timestamps of periods of extended silence was done using a Flask-Based REST API.

 Below you can find an example audio structure that is returned when a GET request is made to the API endpoint: /getStructure/{sessionName}/{sessionDuration}